quicwg/base-drafts/draft-ietf-quic-transport.md

 frames and MAY silently discard PATH_CHALLENGE frames that would cause it to respond at a higher rate.

-Path validation tests both directions of a path.
-To ensure reachability in both directions, the PATH_RESPONSE MUST be sent on the same path as the triggering
-PATH_CHALLENGE: from the same local address on which the PATH_CHALLENGE was received, to the same remote address from which the PATH_CHALLENGE was received.
+To ensure that packets can be both sent to and received from the peer, the PATH_RESPONSE MUST be sent on the same path as the triggering PATH_CHALLENGE: from the same local address on which the PATH_CHALLENGE was received, to the same remote address from which the PATH_CHALLENGE was received.

-#### Completion
+### Completion

 A new address is considered valid when a PATH_RESPONSE frame is received containing data that was sent in a previous PATH_CHALLENGE.
 Receipt of an